MSPCA-Angell Headquarters

 Signed by the Governor on August 2, 2012.
 The law took effect 90 days after it was signed, Oct.
 31, 2012.

-The law creates some statewide oversight for animal control, which previously did not exist in Massachusetts; creates categories for kennel licensing; creates consistency in the holding time for stray dogs; and provides other meaningful updates to the state’s antiquated animal control laws.
+The law also created some statewide oversight for animal control, which previously did not exist in Massachusetts; created categories for kennel licensing; created consistency in the holding time for stray dogs; and provided other meaningful updates to the state’s antiquated animal control laws.
 A House amendment added some restrictions on the tethering of dogs (Ch 140 sec.
 174E).

 Why were these changes needed?